Home » Leeds Property Investment – The Best Buy to Let Hotspots In Leeds

 Leeds has a student population of over 60,000, with more than 38,000 students enrolled in the University of Leeds.
 Amongst the student numbers in the city, the University of Leeds also welcomes over 9,000 international students from more than 170 countries worldwide.

-The popularity of Leeds as a student city not only boosts the success of student property investment but also makes purchasing residential Leeds buy to let properties an equally lucrative option.
+The popularity of Leeds as a university city not only boosts the success of student property investment due to high demand for student accommodation, but also makes purchasing residential Leeds buy to let properties an equally lucrative option.
 Many students in Leeds choose to stay in the city after graduation, with Leeds Art University having been awarded the title of ‘University of the Year for Student Retention’ by the Times in 2019.

 With regeneration comes increased growth, and this is evident in the rising rate of property prices in Leeds.
 Predictions from JLL reveal that property prices in Leeds are expected to increase by 17.1 per cent by 2023.
 This shows that for those with capital growth as their main property investment goal, looking for an investment property for sale in Leeds is a good route to take.